crdelozier/stfrancisdesales/lesson1.md

 * Make sure they know that they'll have a few minutes to solve the problem and then a chance to revise their solution after an initial try

 * Problems
-  * Draw a square (or triangle) on the chalkboard
+  * Draw a square on the whiteboard/chalkboard

-  * Shuffle a deck of cards
+* Provide a simple vocabulary of what the instructor (the computer) will understand
-  * Put a ballcap on
+  * e.g. vertical, horizontal, parallel, identical
 * Give 5-10 minutes for students to write down a step-by-step algorithm for how to solve the problem
 * Once they're done, collect solutions and demo them as if you're a computer
 * Time permitting, give students another 5-10 minutes and the same (or another) problem to solve